-"Both Brent and WTI took some solace by comments from the OPEC Secretary-General that they (OPEC and other producers like Russia) were working to create an extension to the production cut deal ahead of the November OPEC meeting," said Jeffrey Halley, senior market analyst at futures brokerage OANDA in Singapore.
+"Both Brent and WTI took some solace by comments from the OPEC Secretary-General that they (OPEC and other producers like Russia) were working to create an extension to the production cut deal ahead of the November OPEC meeting," said Jeffrey Halley of futures brokerage OANDA.

-The reductions were implemented in January and are set to expire at the end of March 2018.
+The cuts started in January and are set to expire at the end of March 2018.

-There have been discussions about extending curbs to cover all of next year, though no formal agreement has been reached.
+There have been discussions about extending curbs, though no formal agreement has been reached.

-U.S. bank JP Morgan said in a note to clients that previous "concerns that OPEC compliance would fade into the fourth quarter now appear unfounded" and that "stronger than assumed economic growth offers the potential for tight market conditions to continue if OPEC extends the current deal for another nine months".
+JP Morgan said that previous "concerns that OPEC compliance would fade into the fourth quarter now appear unfounded" and that "stronger than assumed economic growth offers the potential for tight market conditions to continue if OPEC extends the current deal for another nine months".

 The bank also said political disputes between the United States and Iran could drive oil prices higher.

-Short-term price support was also coming from the United States, where some 85 percent of U.S. Gulf of Mexico oil production, or 1.49 million barrels a day, is offline in the aftermath of Hurricane Nate, the U.S. Department of the Interior's Bureau of Safety and Environmental Enforcement (BSEE) said late on Monday.
+Short-term price support was also coming from the United States, where 85 percent of U.S. Gulf of Mexico oil production, or 1.49 million barrels a day, was offline following Hurricane Nate, the U.S. Department of the Interior's Bureau of Safety and Environmental Enforcement said late on Monday.

 Oil companies evacuated staff from Gulf platforms and curtailed output ahead of the storm, which hit the region last weekend.